BrianChegeGichau/TimeSeriesAnalysis/README.md

 ## Contact Information
-To reach me for more information on my project.
-Reach out at bchege567@icloud.com
+To reach me for more information on my project, reach me out at bchege567@icloud.com

 ----